clastix/kamaji/docs/content/index.md

 **Kamaji** is a **Kubernetes Control Plane Manager**.
 It operates Kubernetes at scale with a fraction of the operational burden.

 ## How it works
-Kamaji turns any Kubernetes cluster into an _“Management Cluster”_ to orchestrate other Kubernetes clusters called _“Tenant Clusters”_.
+Kamaji turns any Kubernetes cluster into a _“Management Cluster”_ to orchestrate other Kubernetes clusters called _“Tenant Clusters”_.
 Kamaji is special because the Control Plane components are running inside pods instead of dedicated machines.
 This solution makes running multiple Control Planes cheaper and easier to deploy and operate.

 <img src="images/architecture.png"  width="600">